 Note: Debts incurred by use of the official travel charge card are personal and the charge card company may report account information to credit collection and reporting agencies.

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM:

-This varies according to the particular operating accounting system within the Operating Division, Agency and Regional Office.
-Usually the hard copy document is retrieved by name within accounting classification.
-Computer records may be retrieved by social security number and voucher number or on any field in the record.
+Retrievability varies according to the particular operating accounting system within the Operating Division, Agency, and Regional Office.
+Computer records may be retrieved by accounting classification, identification number, voucher number, or on any field in the record.

 RETENTION AND DISPOSAL:

 All records in NCFMS are stored and retained for the life of the system and a minimum of six years and three months.

 SYSTEM MANAGER(S) AND ADDRESS: